March Madness 2018: Updated NCAA Tournament bracket projections

 |

-Need to know: If any team is going to take a No. 1 seed away from Kansas, it's the Duke Blue Devils (11-5 road/neutral).
-Five of their six Q1 wins came away from home (neutral/non-con vs. Michigan State, Florida and Texas, road at Clemson and at Miami), and we know how much the committee loves wins away from home.
-If they win the ACC tournament (beating UNC and Virginia along the way) and Kansas loses the Big 12 tournament, that flip just might happen.
-I don't see Purdue (12-5 road/neutral) taking a No. 1 spot away from Kansas, without either the regular-season or tournament Big Ten titles.
+Need to know: North Carolina has an interesting resume; on one hand, the Tar Heels (13-7 road/neutral) have long had a stellar Q1 win total (finished at 14), outstanding metrics and strong schedule.
+Even though no other team comes close to those 14 Q1 wins, the Heels do have double-digit losses, including at home to Wofford, and that has to eliminate them from the top seed line, right?
+Duke's chances of climbing up to the No. 1 seed line ended with a loss to UNC in the ACC Tournament semifinals.
+The Blue Devils (11-6 road/neutral) have six Q1 wins, and five came away from home (neutral/non-con vs. Michigan State, Florida and Texas, road at Clemson and at Miami), and we know how much the committee loves wins away from home.
+Purdue (12-5 road/neutral) isn't taking a No. 1 spot away from anyone, without either the regular-season or tournament Big Ten titles.
 They're pretty locked into a No. 2 seed.
-Cincinnati (12-3 road/neutral) has a very solid resume, but the Bearcats don't have enough elite wins for that top seed line.
-They're right on the 2/3 cutline, depending on how they fare in the AAC Tournament (and how other teams in this range do, too).
-I've kept UNC (12-6 road/neutral) on the No. 2 seed line for the past several updates, mostly because of the Tar Heels' stellar 12 Q1 wins, outstanding metrics and strong schedule.
-But at some point, it's fair to wonder if the multitude of losses (nine, including at home to Wofford) will pull them down to the No. 3 seed line, barring an ACC tournament title (because that would mean two more Q1 wins to get there).
+Cincinnati (14-3 road/neutral) has a very solid resume, but the Bearcats don't have enough elite wins for that top seed line.
+They're right on the 2/3 cutline, though making the title game of the AAC Tournament probably keeps them as a 2.

 |